Tag Archives: MR9

 Contact: Person who works for a firm you do business with — such as attorneys, paralegals, secretaries, legal assistants, claim adjusters, and court clerks.

-Notes Logs: Un-editable internal-use only notes entered either by a user or automatically by MR9 appear in chronological logs in the database record where they occurred — such as a case, job, invoice, or entity.
+Notes Logs: Un-editable internal-use only notes entered either by a user or automatically by MR9 appear in chronological logs in the database record where they occurred — such as an order, part, invoice, or entity.
 More >

 Parent Firm: Headquarters of a multi-branch corporation.